History of the New Democratic Party: Recovery

 The party recovered somewhat under new leader Alexa McDonough, electing 21 New Democrats in the 1997 election.
 The NDP made a breakthrough in Atlantic Canada, unseating Liberal ministers David Dingwall and Doug Young.
 The party was able to harness the discontent of Maritime voters, who were upset over cuts to employment insurance and other programs.

 Afterwards, McDonough was widely perceived as trying to move the party toward the centre of the political spectrum, in the Third Way mode of Tony Blair.
 Union leaders were lukewarm in their support, often threatening to break away from the NDP, while Canadian Auto Workers head Buzz Hargrove called for her resignation.
 MPs Rick Laliberté and Angela Vautour crossed the floor to other parties during this term, reducing the NDP caucus to 19 seats.

 In the November 2000 election, the NDP campaigned on the issue of Medicare but lost significant support.
 The governing Liberals ran an effective campaign on their economic record and managed to recapture some of the Atlantic ridings lost to the NDP in the 1997 election.
 The initial high electoral prospects of the Canadian Alliance under new leader Stockwell Day also hurt the NDP as many supporters strategically voted Liberal to keep the Alliance from winning.
 The NDP finished with 13 MPs — just barely over the threshold for official party status.

 The party embarked on a renewal process starting in 2000.
 A general convention in Winnipeg in November 2001 made significant alterations to party structures, and reaffirmed its commitment to the left.
+The party also saw the rise of the New Politics Initiative during this time.
 In the May 2002 by-elections, Brian Masse won the riding of Windsor West in Windsor, Ontario, previously held for decades by a Liberal, former Deputy Prime Minister Herb Gray.